 Massive black hole seeds of $10^6$ M$_\odot$ are allowed to form once gas particles have a density of $\sim 45$ amu $\rm{cm^{-3}}$, a temperature of 9,500 to 10,000 Kelvin, and a low metallicity $Z < 3 \times 10^{-4}$.
 The particles are also required to meet the conditions necessary for star formation.
 These conditions result in massive black hole seeds forming in regions of high density, or where gas cools slowly~\citep{MergeConditions}.
 The majority of such seeds are produced during the first 1 Gyr~\citep{Parameters, 13}.
 Such formation times are similar to what is expected to have occurred in our Universe~\citep[e.g.][]{Maiolino24,Priya24}.

 Dynamical friction~\citep{Chandra_Dynamical_Friction} causes massive black holes to migrate towards the center of a galaxy, where they can eventually merge~\citep{BBR80}.
-Some cosmological simulations underestimate dynamical friction due to resolution effects that fail to properly capture the short-range interactions; the simulations used in this work compensate for this effect by applying a drag force on the fly to the massive black hole that is consistent with dynamical friction generated by the nearby particles~\citep{Tremmel_Dynamical_Friction}.
-The correction term to the SMBH acceleration, $\textbf{a}_{\rm DF}$, takes the form below.
+Some cosmological simulations underestimate dynamical friction due to resolution effects that fail to properly capture the short-range interactions; the simulations used in this work compensate for this effect by applying a drag force to the massive black holes that is consistent with dynamical friction generated by the nearby particles.
+The correction term to the SMBH acceleration, $\textbf{a}_{\rm DF}$, takes the form below~\citep{Tremmel_Dynamical_Friction}:

 Here $\textbf{v}_{\rm BH}$ is the velocity of the black hole, $M$ is the black hole mass, $\rho(<v_{BH})$ represents the density of particles whose speeds are lower than that of the black hole, and $\ln(\Lambda)$ is the Coulomb logarithm.
 The Coulomb logarithm can be given by: $\ln(\Lambda) \approx \ln(b_{\rm max}/b_{\rm min})$, where $b_{\rm max}$ is the softening length, $\epsilon_g$, and $b_{\rm min}$ is either the minimum radius for a 90 degree deflection ($GM_{BH}/v_{BH}^2$), or the Schwarzschild radius, whichever is greater~\citep{Tremmel_Dynamical_Friction}.